vikashvs36/springSecurity/README.md

 		return new InMemoryUserDetailsManager(userDetails);
 	}

+>### Login through Database

->### AuthenticationProvider vs UserDetailsService
+> AuthenticationProvider vs UserDetailsService

 UserDetailsService is not an alternative to AuthenticationProvider but it is used for a different purpose i.e. to load user details.
 Typically, an AuthenticationProvider implementation can use UserDetailsService instance to retrieve user details during its authentication process.
 For example, DaoAuthenticationProvider, in case of JDBC-authentication, uses JdbcUserDetailsManager as an implementation of UserDetailsService.
-In case of in-memory authentication, DaoAuthenticationProvider uses InMemoryUserDetailsManager implementation. [more details](#https://www.logicbig.com/tutorials/spring-framework/spring-security/user-details-service.html)
+In case of in-memory authentication, DaoAuthenticationProvider uses InMemoryUserDetailsManager implementation. [more details](https://www.logicbig.com/tutorials/spring-framework/spring-security/user-details-service.html)

 	@Autowired
 	private UserDetailsService userDetailsService;